LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 The culprit is the range query syntax!

-Our request is missing an extra curly braces to wrap the ranges like the request shown below.
-Let's send the following request and see what happens:
+Our request is missing curly brackets around the bounds of the range query.
+Let's add the curly brackets and send the following request:

 ```
 GET news_headlines/_search